Aldanoah/MayaUIChanger/README.md

 • Event Filters: Applied filters to top-level windows and menus to dynamically enforce styling when widgets are shown, minimizing manual intervention.
 These event listeners are what make the above possible since they can dynamically inject theme data at run-time.

-• Added my own Apple Pro theme that is inspired by Motion and Final Cut Pro.
+• Added jmaruska's Apple Pro theme inspired by Motion and Final Cut Pro.
 This theme leverages the custom tokens and used a Qt element inspector to target some specific elements. <br>

 ![Apple Pro Theme](https://raw.githubusercontent.com/jmaruska/MayaUIChanger/refs/heads/main/applepro_theme.png)